Another Monkey: Analysis of the Mono Project History and Future Based on Microsoft Announcement

 Conclusion

 The history and future of the Mono Project are a microcosm of the development of the .NET ecosystem.
-From Miguel de Icaza to Microsoft’s acquisition, and finally to its transfer to WineHQ, each phase of the Mono Project has held different significance.
-The release of .NET 5/6/7/8/9 signifies that the historical mission of the Mono Project has been completed.
-The future of the ecosystem will increasingly depend on the development of Microsoft’s .NET platform.
+From Miguel de Icaza’s personal endeavor to Microsoft’s acquisition, and finally to its transfer to WineHQ, each phase of the Mono Project has held different significance.
+The release of .NET 5/6/7/8/9 signifies that the historical mission of the Mono Project has been largely fulfilled, though specialized use cases will continue to benefit from its existence.
+The future of the mainstream .NET ecosystem will increasingly depend on the development of Microsoft’s unified .NET platform.

 WineHQ representatives have indicated that they are planning and researching the next phase of the Mono Project’s development and hope to reveal more details soon.
 I will continue to follow the future of the Mono Project closely.